-You can ask the clerk at the courthouse for the forms to change a Restraining Order.
-Forms are available at www.courts.oregon.gov/fapa.
-The judge may make a decision based on the paperwork, or schedule a hearing to decide whether to change the order.
+After you file your Request for Hearing form, the judge may make a decision based on the paperwork, or schedule a hearing to decide whether to change the order.
 The judge may decide not to change the order even if both sides agree that they want the same changes.